-Peter Dijkstra, born in the Netherlands in 1978, studied choral conducting, orchestral conducting and voice at the conservatories of The Hague, Köln and Stockholm, and graduated summa cum laude with decoration.
-Furthermore he followed masterclasses with leading choral conductors like Tonu Kaljuste and Eric Ericsson.
-In 2002 he was awarded the Kersjes-van de Groenekanprize for young orchestral conductors and winning the first prize at the Eric Ericson Competition 2003 in Stockholm launched his international career.
+Peter Dijkstra is one of today’s most sought-after choral conductors.
+Born in 1978, he studied at the conservatories of The Hague, Cologne and Stockholm, and graduated summa cum laude with distinction.
+In 2003 he won first prize at the Eric Ericson Competition in Stockholm, which launched his international career.

 More information: www.peterdijkstra.nl